lowepowerlab/protocols/colony_pcr.md

 1. Run a PCR reaction on the thermocycler with a program that matches the PCR kit, necessary extension time, and an anneal temperature suitable with your PCR screening primers.

 ### Step 3: Run Agarose Gel to determine result of PCR screen
-* Use 0.8 % w/v agarose in TAE (or appropriate higher/lower agarose concentration)
+* Use 0.8 % w/v agarose in TAE (or appropriate higher/lower agarose concentration).
-* Mix 5 ul PCR product with 1 ul 6x DNA loading dye
+* Mix 5 ul PCR product with 1 ul 6x DNA loading dye.
-* Image gel on XXXX in room XXX
+* Image gel on XXXX in room XXX.
 * Print an image of the gel for your lab notebook.
 *Note:* Faint bands often print better if you invert the colors.